How to Apply

 - Minimum undergraduate GPA of 3.0 (on a 4.0 scale) is required, though 3.5 or higher is preferred

 - Graduate Record Examination (GRE) or MCAT (if applicable to program)

 Georgetown University Code for BGE: 5244

 - The MS and PhD in Microbiology & Immunology require a GRE score.
-MCAT scores may be used in place of the GRE score for the MS in Microbiology & Immunology, but we will not accept the MCAT score in place of the GRE score for the Ph.D. program.
+MCAT scores may be used in place of the GRE score for the MS and Ph.D. programs in Microbiology & Immunology.

 - GRE General Test scores of 300 combined or higher (GRE revised General Test - tests taken on or after August 1, 2011) or 1200 combined or higher (GRE General Tests - tests taken prior to August 1, 2011); and 4.5 or higher on the Analytical Writing section are preferred.

 - The MS in Biomedical Science Policy and Advocacy and MS and Certificate in Biohazardous Threat Agents & Emerging Infectious Diseases do not require a GRE or MCAT score.

 - TOEFL / IELTS (if applicable)

 All applicants are required to demonstrate a level of proficiency in the English language sufficient to meet the admission requirement of the Graduate School of Arts and Sciences.
 Proficiency can be demonstrated by the receipt of a bachelor's or advanced degree from an accredited institution of higher education in the United States or from a university where English is the primary language of instruction (please note that applicants receiving degrees at universities in U.S. territories, such as Puerto Rico, are required to submit the TOEFL or IELTS unless the primary language of instruction at the institution is English).